james-montgomery-blog/code_crash_course/README.md

 This repository is full of very simple sample code that I originally wrote as I was learning various coding languages.
 This is not meant as a tutorial for learning how to use these languages, but I hope this simple code is helpful for someone looking for stripped down simple examples of how to get started in these languages.
 I sometimes use this repository as a reference for getting new software engineering (SE) and machine learning engineering (MLE) teammates up to speed on whatever language a particular project is built in.

+There is a lot that goes into mastering a coding language.
+For example, learning the proper conventions for organizing packages and testing functions.
+This repository does not attempt to cover all of those conventions.

 <!-- TOC -->

 Table of Contents